gisma-courses/LV-uav-workflow/morea/home.md

 ## Welcome to Micro Remote Sensing

-The Micro Remote Sensing course - provides a complete introduction to reproducible flight planning, acquisition, pre-processing, and exemplar analysis of high resolution low budget image data using commercial and open software systems.
+The Micro Remote Sensing course - provides a complete introduction to reproducible flight planning, acquisition, pre-processing, and exemplar analysis of high resolution low cost image data using commercial and open software systems.

 ## Who should take this course?